TheSkyentist/GELATO/README.md

 **Do you mean velocity offsets, not redshifts?**

 *Each emission line is characterized by a redshift, which is trivial to convert to a velocity offset once a reference line is chosen.
 However this requires the user to choose a reference line.
 HQUAILS remains agnostic to this procedure and simply returns the redshift of each line.*

+**Why is it spelled HQUAILS but pronounced Quails?**

+*The author of the code, R. E. Hviding (pronounced VEE-ding) thought it important to draw attention to names that start with an H where the H is not pronounced.*